Roast chicken with apples and rosemary, this is a perfect autumn dish. Tender meat served with meltingly delicious apples and shallots.

 These two chickens weighing 800 g/ 1.7 lbs needed 1 hour, a regular-sized one of about 1.5 kg/ 3.3 lbs will need about 90 minutes.

-Best is to always check if the internal temperature is reached either with the thermometer or with the skewer as indicated above.
+The best is to always check if the internal temperature is reached either with the thermometer or with the skewer as indicated above.

 How to serve?